gregolive/dropdown-menu/README.md

 ## Usage

-Pass three arguments into the dropdown function:
+Pass 2 or 3 arguments into the dropdown function:

 1. <code>title</code> string for the dropdown button
 2. <code>links</code> object containing the text and href for the menu items
-3. <code>hover</code> boolean that defaults to false
+3. <code>hover</code> boolean (optional, defaults to false)

+Append to Dom.

 Examples: